-A church has been standing on the Petersbergl since the 11th century; over the course of time it has been rebuilt and expanded several times.
+A church has been standing on Petersbergl since the 11th century; over the course of time it was rebuilt and expanded several times.
 This explains the various styles in the works of art that can be found inside the church.
 These include a magnificent gilded high altar from the 18th century and large ceiling frescoes that extend along the entire nave.
 Marienplatz (“Mary’s Square”), the Viktualienmarkt (a farmers’ market), and the Rindermarkt (“Cattle Market”) are grouped around the church nave of the Alter Peter.
 Why were two clock faces placed on each side of the tower of the Alter Peter?
 According to legendary Munich comedian Karl Valentin: Well, so that two people could look at the clock at the same time.

 Opening hours for the tower: